trunk-rs/trunk/README.md

 ## commands
 ### build
-`trunk build [index.html]` runs a cargo build targeting the wasm32 instruction set, runs `wasm-bindgen` on the built WASM, spawns asset build pipelines for any assets defined in the target `index.html`.
+`trunk build` runs a cargo build targeting the wasm32 instruction set, runs `wasm-bindgen` on the built WASM, and spawns asset build pipelines for any assets defined in the target `index.html`.

-Trunk leverages Rust's powerful concurrency primitives for maximum build speeds.
+Trunk leverages Rust's powerful concurrency primitives for maximum build speeds & throughput.

 ### watch
-`trunk watch [index.html]` does the same thing as `trunk build`, but watches the filesystem for changes, triggering new builds as changes are detected.
+`trunk watch` does the same thing as `trunk build`, but also watches the filesystem for changes, triggering new builds as changes are detected.

 ### serve
-`trunk serve [index.html]` does the same thing as `trunk watch`, but also spawns a web server.
+`trunk serve` does the same thing as `trunk watch`, but also spawns a web server.

 ### clean
 `trunk clean` cleans up any build artifacts generated from earlier builds.